 If you’re in Westlake Hills or Rollingwood: You have the luxury of patience.
 If you don’t get your price, you can wait or move to the private market (off-MLS).
 The buyer pool at $3M+ is selective but the demand is real.
 You’re not in a rush unless you want to be.

-If you’re in Lakeway: 60% of listings have taken price cuts.
+If you’re in Lakeway: This is one of the slower-moving corners of West Austin right now, with homes sitting closer to 80-plus days before they close.
 If you need to sell, price it right from day one.
 The market will find you if your price is realistic.
 If it’s not, you’ll sit and watch neighbors cut before you do too.

-If you’re in Dripping Springs: The 24-day DOM shows that well-priced homes still move fast.
-But you’re competing against a wave of new construction that’s offering buyer incentives you can’t match.
+If you’re in Dripping Springs: Well-priced homes still move here, but you’re competing against a wave of new construction that’s offering buyer incentives you can’t match.
 Price accordingly.

-If you’re in Barton Creek: 189 days on market is the longest in West Austin.
-If you’re selling here, patience and staging are everything.
-The buyer pool is narrow but the lifestyle is unique.
+If you’re in Barton Creek: The luxury buyer pool here is narrow, and that means patience and staging are everything.
+Homes priced ahead of the market can sit for months.
 Price for where the market is, not where you wish it was.

 For the full neighborhood-by-neighborhood pricing data, see my price comparison.